 Understanding Central Vision Loss in Older Adults – A UKMLA/PLAB Question Analysis

-PLAB Exam Case Scenario: A 75-year-old man presents with difficulty recognizing faces and reading, which has gradually worsened over the past year.
+PLAB Exam Style Case Scenario: A 75-year-old man presents with difficulty recognizing faces and reading, which has gradually worsened over the past year.
 He reports that straight lines appear wavy.
 On examination, there is a loss of central vision in both eyes.

 What is the most likely diagnosis?